Stackout/Payment-Gateways/README.md

+Please note!
+This package is a work in progress.
+I was in dire need of something with respect to a payment processor gateway for scaleability purposes.
+Please feel free to use and help build the library!

 # Stackout's Payment Gateway Processor

 This project is meant to provide ease of access to connect to multiple payment gateways.